Kirkman/mythyn-archive/README.md

 This repository contains the source code to several BBS doors and games for the Atari ST written by Paul Witte of Mythyn Software, including the game Thieves' Guild.

+Download the [mythyn-source-collection.zip](mythyn-source-collection.zip) file to obtain all the files, with their original creation dates and formats.

 Thieves' Guild
 --------------